yynnaD/yynnaD/README.md

 Hey, I'm Danny!

-- I am a Junior at Georgetown University pursuing a Computer Science BS.
+- I am a rising Senior at Georgetown University pursuing a Computer Science BS.

 - I’m currently learning more about low level programming and Operating Systems, as well as Machine Learning.